-Having walked down to Christies Pool from the Warrimoo Track a couple of weeks ago and discovered that the trail continues up the other side of the creek, I’m back to hopefully complete a longer circuit.
-The loop walk starts with the Warrimoo Track and along a service trail that leads to the rough down to Christies Pool, from the base of the bushwalk’s first Pylon…
+A couple of weeks ago I walked down to Christies Pool from the Warrimoo Track and discovered that the trail continues up the other side of the creek.
+I’m now back to hopefully complete a longer circuit from Warrimoo to St Ives Wildlife Garden.
+I’ve called this the “Pylons Loop”, as it passes a number of electrical pylons.
+The loop walk starts with the Warrimoo Track and along a service trail that leads to the rough down to Christies Pool, from the base of the bushwalk’s first pylon…

 It doesn’t take long to descend the cairned trail to Christies Pool, a deep pool formed by the confluence of Ku-ring-gai Creek and Kierans Creek.